Install Sentry Self-Hosted on EC2 with Docker, Forge & SSL

 C) Forge Nginx upstream → 127.0.0.1:9000

-On Forge servers, the upstream lives under /etc/nginx/upstreams/<yourdomain>
+On Forge servers, the upstream lives under /etc/nginx/upstreams/<yourdomain>.
+Run as root:

 cat >/etc/nginx/upstreams/sentry.example.com <<'NGX'